Kongchen Lyang

 -

-Warm Insulating Clothes for winters (temperatures can go as low as -5 during peak winters) - Thermals, An insulating jacket, Merino wool cap/muffler/bandana ,Thick Woolen socks and gloves) for cold nights.
+2-3 pairs of Warm Insulating Clothes for cold nights (temperatures can go as low as 0 during peak winters and 5-10 degrees during summer): Thermals, An insulating jacket, Merino wool cap/muffler/bandana ,Thick Woolen socks and gloves) for cold nights.

 -